you can fly!?

 Here you can find out more about what else to do with Dogwaffle.

-- the DOTM (Dogwaffler of the Moment) - a gallery of artists
+- the DOTM (Dogwaffler of the Moment) - a great gallery of artists using Dogwaffle

-This is our official Dogwaffle discussion forum.
-If there's any announcements, this is where you'll find them.
+This is my official Dogwaffle discussion forum.
+If I make announcements, this is where you'll find them.

 - patches